 While Porter is an exceptional athlete overall, there are a few notes that keep him from reaching the quantifiably elite range.
 Porter doesn’t quite bring elite closing speed and burst when closing gaps downfield, and he also doesn’t carry elite burst out of transitions when breaking on passes.

 Expanding on his athletic caveats, Porter doesn’t always have great foot speed or balance when managing space.
 At times, he can be lopsided and uncontrolled when positioning on his backpedal.
 Additionally, his 180-degree transitions aren’t always fast or smooth.
 He has great fluidity, but naturally, with his size, he’s not always flexible enough to turn on a dime.
-He sometimes needs to take steps to gather himself before decelerating and diverting course in space.
+He sometimes needs to take steps to gather himself before decelerating and diverting course in space, and he occasionally experiences a slight hitch on transitions.

 Elsewhere, Porter sometimes lacks urgency when tracking WRs upfield.
 On occasion, he can be late to flip upfield and accelerate as WRs approach, and his play recognition can be late when surveying misdirections.
 When playing the ball down the field, he sometimes looks back too early, allowing WRs to exploit and manipulate his blind spot.